ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 Adaptive Mapping
 ----------------

-Adaptative mapping is used to fulfill a concept's requirements that are already expressed, but in a different form.
+Adaptive mapping is used to fulfill a concept's requirements that are already expressed, but in a different form.
 For example, one can use adaptive mapping to represent the edge connectivity of a graph using the nonzero elements of a sparse matrix (a technique used in